Cavernous hemangioma

 Cavernous hemangioma, also called cavernous angioma, venous malformation, or cavernoma, is a type of venous malformation due to endothelial dysmorphogenesis from a lesion which is present at birth.
 A cavernoma in the brain is called a cerebral cavernous malformation or CCM.
-Despite its designation of a hemangioma, a cavernous hemangioma is not a tumor as it does not display endothelial hyperplasia.
+Despite its designation as a hemangioma, a cavernous hemangioma is a benign (but not harmless) condition, not a malignant tumor, as it does not display endothelial hyperplasia.
 The abnormal tissue causes a slowing of blood flow through the cavities, or "caverns".
 The blood vessels do not form the necessary junctions with surrounding cells, and the structural support from the smooth muscle is hindered, causing leakage into the surrounding tissue.
-It is the leakage of blood, referred to as hemorrhage, that causes a variety of symptoms known to be associated with the condition.
+It is the leakage of blood (hemorrhage) that causes a variety of symptoms known to be associated with the condition.

 Symptoms

 People with this condition in the brain may or may not experience symptoms.
 Some complications of the condition are life-threatening or cause major disruptions to normal functioning.
 Dangerous seizures due to compression of the brain, bleeding inside the brain tissue, vision problems, difficulty with speaking or using words, memory loss, ataxia, or hydrocephalus can occur.
 Less serious symptoms may include headaches and weakness or numbness in the arms or legs, though these symptoms alone do not indicate a person has the condition.
 In the eye, it may cause disruption or damage to the extraocular muscles and optic nerve which may manifest as double vision, progressive proptosis, decreased visual acuity, or other vision changes.
 It can lead to partial or complete blindness.
 When the condition occurs in the liver it usually does not cause symptoms, but some may experience pain in the upper right abdomen, a feeling of fullness after eating only a small amount of food, decreased appetite, nausea, or vomiting.

+In those with cerebral cavernous malformations about 50% have focal seizures and 25% have focal neurologic deficits, according to the location of the CCM.